 Presentations – Fees can be as low as $500 for presentations delivered in the Seattle metropolitan area.
 Included in any presentation fee will be time spent preparing print and/or electronic materials, along with anticipated idle one-way travel time of more than one hour.

-Appraisals – Recognizing that some planned gift terminations can entail significant complexities, minimum fees in connection with different types of gifts are as follows:
+Appraisals – Recognizing that some planned gift terminations can entail significant complexities, minimum fees in connection with different gift arrangements are as follows:

 - Charitable gift annuities – $250